 If you are self-publishing without any professional help, then you have to use KDP, or make up your own imprint.

-But if you’re an author working with Scribe, there are three primary options:
+But if you’re an author working with Scribe, there are four primary options:

-B. All authors have the option to create their own imprint.
-Some authors prefer to publish under their own imprint, for any number of reasons (including some of the best books, like One Last Talk).
+- All authors have the option to create their own imprint.
+Some authors prefer to publish under their own imprint, for any number of reasons (including some of our best books, like One Last Talk).
+Scribe can offer advice and help in creating a custom imprint.

 Most people who are deeply worried about who the publisher is are playing status games.
 If they have a high-status publisher, they think it makes them and their book high status.